 If we want the best academic outcomes, the most efficient and cost-effective route to achieve that is, counterintuitively, not to narrowly focus on academics but to also address children’s social, emotional, and physical development.

-You can learn more about the benefits of our unique dance-based learning approach in Can Dance Help Children to Become School Ready on Early Arts U.K, an award-winning national platform
+You can see more about the benefits of our unique dance-based learning approach in the talk Can Dance Help Children to Become School Ready delivered on Early Arts U.K, an award-winning national online educational platform.

 MovementWorks for development, MovementWorks for learning, MovementWorks for all.